 Duration of bathe: Bathing in hot water for long periods causes a rise in blood pressures and increased heart rate.
 Bathe at a temperature of around 40 degrees celsius until you feel sweat lightly on your forehead, then sit outside of the pool for a break and re-enter once you cool down a little.
 Remember to keep drinking water.
 Bathing for more than 15 minutes without taking a break is not recommended.
 The key is to listen to your body.

 Leave the minerals on your skin: As the beneficial mineral adsorption of the hot spring water can go on for three hours after leaving the pools, it is recommended you do not rinse your body after bathing.

 Rest: After bathing your body gets tired even though you feel refreshed.
 It requires two to three hours until blood pressure stabilises, therefore take some time to rest, ideally for at least 30 minutes.
-Allow a cool down period of 20 to 30 minutes wrapped in your bath sheet recline in the pool-side lounges and soak up the unique atmosphere of our coastal dune surrounds.
+Allow a cool down period of 20 to 30 minutes wrapped in your robe.
+This can be enjoyed on our relaxation deck admiring the breathtaking scenery, or snuggled up beside the fire in our relaxation lounge which overlooks the property.
 Be careful not to cool your body down completely.

 Remember to drink plenty of water again to avoid dehydration.

 For maximum health benefit bathing three times a day is recommended.